 to have enough attention for this focus, i am intentionally removing my attention from those who hurt humanity or the planet, or hurt movements learning and working to protect either of these.”

 For too long, I’ve been paralyzed by my anger over that which I cannot shape.
-My attention has been directed toward the things that I cannot change, rather than focusing on the pockets of joy and hope and beauty that are being created all around me.
+My attention has been directed toward the things that I cannot change.
+This is where I’ve put my energy rather than focusing on the pockets of joy and hope and beauty all around me.

-I’m becoming more intentional about who I follow on social media and filling my feed with herbalists, witches, and radical activists who inspire me to live in accordance with my values and embody my spirituality.
+I’m filling my Instagram feed with herbalists, witches, and radical activists.
+People who inspire me who live by my values and embody my spirituality.
 I’m consciously cutting ties with my need to be informed of everything that’s wrong with the world.

 And I am directing more of my resources toward projects that are building toward the world I want to live in.
-If you live in the city, check out baltimore (r)evolution, a new Facebook group I created to foster community between social justice-minded folks and organizers/activists who are leading radical transformational work in the city.
+If you live in the city, check out baltimore (r)evolution.
+It’s a group I created to build community between activists and people who want to contribute.

 I spent New Year’s Day in quiet reflection.
 I practiced adrienne’s beautiful spellcasting technique and I’m so thankful for it.
 This is the spell I wrote for 2018 that will live inside my pillowcase for the next year: